StephanAkkerman/binance-data/README.md

 Note: The volume is converted to USDT in this example, volume will always be converted to the second coin in a pair.

+# Different exchange?
+If you need another exchange for some reason, check out: https://github.com/StephanAkkerman/Crypto_OHLCV.
+It works the same, but there are more exchanges available.